ifrunistuttgart/node-mavlink/README.md

 To be able to use this module, the MAVLink message definitions need to be parsed using our fork of [pymavlink](https://github.com/ifrunistuttgart/pymavlink), which creates the TypeScript classes.
 Using the command-line interface, the classes can be generated using

-    python tools/mavgen.py -o ./assets which will produce all needed TypeScript files i
+    python tools/mavgen.py -o ./assets --lang TypeScript --wire-protocol 2.0 <message_definition.xml>
+which will produce all needed TypeScript files in a folder called *assets*.
+Instead of *<message_definition.xml>* you will probably use *common.xml*.
 ## Examples
 ### TypeScript